kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 ### Fix debian/changelog

 Git ubuntu attempts to put together a changelog entry, but it will likely have problems.
 Fix it up to make sure it follows the standards.
+See [Committing your Changes](CommittingChanges.md) for information about what it should look like.

 ### Get orig tarball